bbauska/UC-Davis-JS-Basics/readme.md

   alt="HTML and CSS." />
 <!-- ![](./images/image039.png){width="4.0in" height="2.06965769903762in"} -->

-The next thing is, you really should know HTML and CSS as well as you can.
+<p>The next thing is, you really should know HTML and CSS as well as you
+can.
 JavaScript manipulates the HTML and CSS that makes up the page.
 That&apos;s how it works, that&apos;s what it does.
 And if you don&apos;t know HTML and CSS, you don&apos;t really know what you&apos;re manipulating.
-So I recommend building some skills with HTML and CSS if you don&apos;t already have them.
+So I recommend building some skills with HTML and CSS if you don&apos;t already have them.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~ 40. interneting is hard: great place for learning (31) ~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->